WeareJH/m2-module-adyen-payment/README.md

 The module extends Adyen_Payment module to allow using it with headless frontends.

-This module was required for Adyen module versions prior to 7.0.
-From 7.0 forward the Adyen module itself supports headless frontends.
+This module is required for our older PWAs using Adyen module v9 onwards.

 ### Installation